kedarmahale/kedarmahale.github.io/_posts/2021-05-15-trip-that-happened-part2.md

 ## Padharo mhaaro des

 We reached Jodhpur, managed to find a place to stay.
 How?
-HH(our travel expert) had booked a hotel through an online platform, we went and checked it first.
+HP(our travel expert) had booked a hotel through an online platform, we went and checked it first.
 It wasn't so good.
-But then HH and HP decided to have a toss, if it was in favor of HH, we would stay there or else we go to a place that HP choose.
+But then HH and HP decided to have a toss, if it was in favor of HP, we would stay there or else we go to a place that HH choose.
 Latter turned out to be true, the hotel wasn't that bad after all.

 ### Day 1, Jodhpur